sstupUp/GoonDae/Algorithms/README.md

-This folder is for studying algorithms from
+This folder is for studying algorithms using

 Introduction to Algrithms by Thomas H.Cormen